flynx/photobook/scripts/README.md

 Note that `make-images.sh` does not force a specific layout outside of the `pages` directory, all paths are configurable.
-The way the root files are structured is just one way to organize a book's source code with minimal code duplication.
+The way the root files are structured in this example is just one way to organize a book's source code with minimal code duplication.

 For runtime help see: